 This is a common dispute-resolution method for groups of two or more people.
 Facilitation is the best way to ensure each group has a voice and is heard before reaching an agreement.
 A third party will lead the process.

 A third party with experience in legal matters assists in the dispute.
 The conciliator can give both parties sound litigation and dispute resolution advice.
 This method is often employed for equal opportunity disputes.

 Both parties in the dispute present their cases to an independent third person and are bound by this third party's decision.
 This method is often used for industrial relations or contractual disputes between businesses.

 Level 3, Building 5, 658 Church Street, Richmond, Victoria 3121

 Every case is different, so it's always best to get specific advice from a dispute resolution lawyer who knows the details of your case.

 Generally speaking, commercial litigation involves two parties with a legal dispute trying to come to an agreement without going to court.
 At AANDI Lawyers, we will guide you through the finer details of this process to ensure your interests are protected.

-Yes, once both parties have agreed on a settlement and signed the agreement, it becomes legally binding just like any other contract.
-Since both parties make the agreement voluntarily, it's also likely that both parties will uphold their part of the agreement.
+Yes, once both parties have agreed on a settlement and signed the agreement, it becomes legally binding, just like any other contract.
+Since both parties agree voluntarily, it's also likely that both parties will uphold their part of the agreement.